The Ultimate Guide to Computer Backups: Your Business's Last Line of Defense

 3. Differential Backup

 A differential backup copies all the data that has changed since the *last full backup*.
-Each subsequent differential backup will contain all the changes made since that initial full backup.
+It's like photocopying every page you've edited since you first wrote the book, every single time.

 Deployment Models: Where Your Backups Live